Extra Credits Game Jams

 We encourage you to make a separate build of your game if you want to keep working on and expanding it, so that it is clearly differentiated from the game jam version.

 Situation D: You waited too long to contact us about your issue.
-The best time to let us know about a problem is as soon as you become aware of it, or even before the problem happens (e.g. if you anticipate a circumstance outside of your control that will interfere with your ability to submit on time).
+The best time to let us know about a problem is as soon as you become aware of it, or even before the problem happens (e.g. if you anticipate an unusual circumstance outside of your control that will interfere with your ability to submit on time).
 We will start playing/assessing the games very shortly after the jam ends, so don’t purposely wait to send us a message—it’ll be too late.

 Please read Situation B for info on how to contact us.